eoinkelly/notes/elasticsearch/es-autocomplete.md

 * A concept from Natural language processing (NLP)
 * Is just the generalised idea of a moving window of "items" in a stream of text, where items can be various parts of text.
-    * the items are often words in NLP
+    * the items are often words in NLP (but not alwasys)
 * a contiguous sequence of _n_ items from a given sample of text or speech
 * Items can be:
   * phoneme